 The rich history of San Diego is owed in part to the explorers who discovered our city and in part to the churches and religious sects that chose to settle here.
-In those days, church was a larger part of their lives than school; these religious adventurers carved a life out of an area that was wild and dangerous.
+In those days, the church was a larger part of their lives than a school; these religious adventurers carved a life out of an area that was wild and dangerous.
 Today, we may not be as religious as our ancestors, but we cherish the landmarks and structures they built that are still standing strong today.
-This list of the top religious landmarks and top things to do in San Diego area will give you a new respect for those brave settlers.
+This list of the top religious landmarks and top things to do in San Diego will give you a new respect for those brave settlers.

 Built in 1769, the Mission San Diego de Alcalá was the first Franciscan Mission in what was then known as New Spain.
 Still in use today, guided tours are offered Monday through Friday at 9:00, 11:00, and 1:00.
 Each tour costs $2 per person and lasts about 90 minutes, allowing guests a peek into the early days of San Diego as they take in the beauty and serenity of a structure designed for peace.